NESTLab/argos3-webviz/README.md

-# argos-network-visualizer
+# argos3-network-API
-A visualizer plugin for ARGOS for controlling it over the network.
+A visualizer plugin for [ARGoS](https://www.argos-sim.info/) for controlling it over the network.

 ## Installation